Introduction to Stokes structures: Abelianity and strictness

 \begin{corollaire}[of Lemma \ref{lem:grandintervalle}] Let $(\cL,\cL_\bbullet)$ be a Stokes-filtered local system.
 Then, for any $\varphi\in\ccP_x$, $\Gamma(S^1,\cL_{<\varphi})=0$. \end{corollaire}

-\begin{proof} Let us keep the notation used above, and introduced at the beginning of \S\ref{pf:abelianwithout}.
-It is easy to reduce to the case where $(\cL,\cL_\bbullet)$ is non-ramified, that we assume to hold below.
+\begin{proof} Let us keep the notation used above, which was introduced at the beginning of \S\ref{pf:abelianwithout}.
+It is easy to reduce to the case where $(\cL,\cL_\bbullet)$ is non-ramified, that we assume to hold below (\cf Remark \ref{rem:Stokeswithramif}\eqref{rem:Stokeswithramif2} for the definition of $\cL_{<\varphi}$ in the ramified case).

 We will argue by decreasing induction on $m(\Phi)$.
 If $m(\Phi)=0$, so $\Phi=\{\varphi_o\}$, we have $\cL_{<\varphi}=\beta_{\varphi_o<\varphi}\cL$ (\cf Example \ref{exem:triviaux}\eqref{exem:triviaux1}), and the assertion is clear.